kayspace/vscode-soft-dark-theme-extension/README.md

 >*If you really like the theme and if it was really useful to you in solving your theme problems, you can [spare me a star ✪](https://github.com/kayspace/vscode-soft-dark-theme-extension) hehe!*

+>*Also I just wanna give a quick shoutout to my fav theme [poimandres](https://marketplace.visualstudio.com/items?itemName=pmndrs.pmndrs) that have been accompanying me so far.
+It's the only theme that I have used so far and it gave me inspo to build one on my own.*